marcoaversa/marcoaversa.github.io/_pages/about.md

 My interests span across Data-Centric AI, Physics-Infused Neural Networks, Generative Models and Optical Neural Networks.
 Each of these domains represents a step towards bridging the gap between the deterministic world of physics and the evolving landscape of machine learning.  -->

 Hi!
-I'm a passionate Researcher deeply passionate about the intersection of Machine Learning, Generative Models and Physics.
+I'm a Researcher deeply passionate about the intersection of Machine Learning, Generative Models and Physics.

-Given how quickly the world moves, I don't want to take up too much of your time.
+With the world moving so quickly, I don't want to take up too much of your time.
 Here's a quick bullet list about me!

 💼 I’m currently working at [Dotphoton](https://www.dotphoton.com), where I design scalable data infrastructures and develop generative models for industrial applications.